( Awaiting Tables, Toledo, Ohio, USA, January 2020 )

 If nothing else, the first half of this peculiar year has given me a new respect

-for those working on the management side of journalism.
-Apart from the raw
+for those working on the management side of the field of journalism.
+Apart from the

 selectively editing the imagery that will illustrate it, these news delivery strategists